CAST-genomics/haptools/docs/formats/haplotypes.rst

 2. A unique metadata name
 3. Value(s)

 It is best practice to include a metadata line declaring the version of the haplotype format that your file uses.
-Otherwise, your file will be assumed to use the latest version of the specification, version 0.0.2.
+Otherwise, your file will be assumed to use the latest version of the specification.

 .. code-block::

-  #	version	0.0.2
+  #	version	0.1.0

 If you are declaring any extra fields (see the next section), then you should include a metadata line that declares the order of the extra fields.
-For example, if the ``H`` haplotype lines in your file have two extra fields, "ancestry" and "beta", that appear in that order:
+For example, if the ``H`` haplotype lines in your file have two extra fields, "ancestry" and "beta", that appear in that order, you would write

 .. code-block::